 COVID-19 – FINANCIAL & TECHNICAL ASSISTANCE BUSINESS RESOURCES

-A variety of funding and support services are available for employers affected by COVID-19.
-Many of the programs and services must be initiated via the websites provided.
+A variety of funding programs and services may no longer be available for employers affected by COVID-19.
+Please review the programs and services below for specific program availability.

 U.S. SMALL BUSINESS ADMINISTRATION (SBA)

 Coronavirus Relief/Funding Options – The SBA offers multiple funding options for those seeking relief.
 In addition to traditional SBA financing programs, the CARES Act established several new temporary programs to address the COVID-19 outbreak.

-- Paycheck Protection Program Loan Forgiveness Application- The SBA and Department of the Treasury have released the application and instructions for your review.
+- Paycheck Protection Program Loan Forgiveness- The SBA and Department of the Treasury have released the application and instructions for your review.
 Please continue to visit this link for updated program information.

-- SBA Debt Relief- financial reprieve of 6 months of payments for certain outstanding SBA Loans a business currently has
+- SBA Debt Relief- financial reprieve of 6 months of payments for certain outstanding SBA loans whose business was impacted by COVID-19.
+Please visit SBA Debt Relief for specific program guidelines and to determine eligibility.

 STATE OF CALIFORNIA – Various Departments’ Programs